Last updated January 16, 2023.

-Anandamide is a neurotransmitter that binds to cannabinoid receptors in the brain and body, stimulating a sense of happiness and mental well-being.
+Anandamide is a neurotransmitter that binds to cannabinoid receptors in the brain and body, stimulating a sense of happiness and mental wellness.

 Anandamide is a little-known brain chemical that’s been called the “bliss molecule” for the role it plays in producing feelings of happiness.

-It also affects your overall health and mental well-being in numerous other ways.
+It also affects overall health and mental wellness in numerous other ways.

-However, there are many ways to increase anandamide without using marijuana.
+However, there are many ways to increase the level of anandamide without using marijuana.

 What Is Anandamide?

-Anandamide is a neurotransmitter derived from arachidonic acid, a polyunsaturated omega-6 fatty acid.
-(1)
+Anandamide is a neurotransmitter derived from arachidonic acid, a long-chain essential fatty acid.

 Anandamide is one of the most important endocannabinoids, compounds produced within the body that bind to cannabinoid receptors in the brain and elsewhere throughout the body.

-Its discovery traces back to the discovery of receptors for THC (tetrahydrocannabinol), the main psychoactive component in marijuana (Cannabis sativa), first in rat brains and eventually in humans.
-(3, 4)
+Its discovery traces back to the detection of receptors for THC (tetrahydrocannabinol), the main psychoactive component in marijuana (Cannabis sativa).

-Scientists were puzzled as to why there were THC receptors in the brain since we do not naturally produce this substance.
+Initially, scientists were puzzled as to why THC receptors would exist in the brain.

-The reason for the existence of these receptors remained a mystery until the discovery of anandamide and the realization that it binds to these cannabinoid receptors.
-(5)
+The reason for their existence remained a mystery until the discovery of anandamide and the realization that it binds to these cannabinoid receptors.

 The Health Benefits of Anandamide

-After the discovery of anandamide, scientists started looking for cannabinoid receptors and found that the human body is brimming with them!
+After the discovery of anandamide, scientists began searching for cannabinoid receptors and found that the human body is brimming with them!

-Besides residing in several regions of the brain, they have been found in the central nervous system, heart, liver, spleen, pancreas, skin, white blood cells, reproductive organs, and in the gastrointestinal and urinary tracts.
-(6, 7)
+Besides residing in several regions of the brain, cannabinoid receptors are widespread throughout the body, occurring in the central nervous system, spleen, lungs, liver, kidneys, white blood cells, reproductive organs, and in the gastrointestinal and urinary tracts.

 Because these cannabinoid receptors are located in so many places, the effects of anandamide are widespread.

-Anandamide plays a role in movement control, pain, and appetite.
-(8)
+Anandamide plays a role in memory, appetite, sleep, and pain relief.

-Some scientists believe that a clinical endocannabinoid deficiency could be a root cause of many conditions including depression, migraines, fibromyalgia, multiple sclerosis, irritable bowel syndrome, and Parkinson’s.
-(10, 11)
+Some scientists believe that a clinical endocannabinoid deficiency may be a root cause of many conditions, including depression, migraines, fibromyalgia, multiple sclerosis, irritable bowel syndrome, and Parkinson’s.

-Anandamide can even inhibit the production of cancerous cells.
-(12)
+There’s also evidence that anandamide can inhibit the production of cancerous cells.

 The Mental Health Benefits of Anandamide

-While anandamide bestows a wealth of overall health benefits, mostly it is linked to our state of mind and mental well-being.
+While anandamide bestows a wealth of overall health benefits, it is mainly linked to mental health and well-being.

-Research indicates that inhibiting fatty acid amide hydrolase (FAAH), an enzyme that breaks down anandamide, may be a useful strategy to treat anxiety disorders, traumatic stress, and drug addiction.
-(15, 16, 17, 18)
+Research indicates that inhibiting fatty acid amide hydrolase (FAAH), an enzyme that breaks down anandamide, may be a useful strategy for treating cognitive dysfunction, drug addiction, anxiety disorders, and traumatic stress.

-Certain countries are thought to have higher rates of happiness than others.
+Certain countries are judged to have higher rates of happiness than others.

-It now looks as if this is due in part to genes which affect levels of anandamide.
+It now looks as if this may be due in part to genes that affect the level of anandamide.